At a Glance

 Pet Policy:

 Pets on a leash are allowed; you must pick up after your pet.
+Do not allow dogs to bark or nip at horses or bicyclists.

 Special Designations:

-Fair Hill Nature and Environmental Center is a certified Maryland Association for Environmental and Outdoor Education (MAEOE) Green Center.
+The Fair Hill Nature and Environmental Center is a certified Maryland Association for Environmental and Outdoor Education (MAEOE) Green Center.

 Special Features:

-The Fair Hill Nature and Environmental Center, located near the Covered Bridge, offers educational programs for children and families.
+- The Fair Hill Nature and Environmental Center, located near the Covered Bridge, offers educational programs for children and families.
 The Nature Center is a private non-profit organization that work in partnership with MD DNR and the Cecil County public schools.

 The local chapter of the Maryland Ornithological Society is the Cecil Bird Club, which offers field trips that are free and open to the public.